 Listening with patience for people to tell the stories of their lives is a slow and exacting process.
 Respect is essential – it takes time to connect with someone and become close.
 Eventually we achieved a real sense of intimacy and the COPD sufferers opened up to us and told us extraordinary stories of their lives.

 Black Country Lungs is a large format book, designed by Ben Weaver, made up of 20 photographs and stories of people with COPD.
 The book will be gifted to participants, health centres, hospitals, schools and libraries in Sandwell.
-There will also be limited copies to purchase via our online shop for £20.00 plus P&P. Black Country Lungs will also be presented as an outdoor exhibition, along with a programme of events, at The Shakespeare Garden by Lightwoods House in Lightwoods Park in Smethwick from 17 – 31 May 2018 where the official launch will take place on 17 May, 2018.
-We have been working closely with Juneau Projects to design a unique outdoor exhibition.
-Corinne will lead a guided tour on 19 May, 11am – 12 noon.
+There will also be limited copies to purchase via our online shop for £20.00 plus P&P. Black Country Lungs was presented as an outdoor exhibition, along with a programme of events, at The Shakespeare Garden by Lightwoods House in Lightwoods Park in Smethwick from 17 – 31 May 2018 where the official launch took place on 17 May, 2018.
+We worked closely with Juneau Projects to design a unique outdoor exhibition.
+Corinne lead a guided tour on 19 May, 11am – 12 noon.